lwtnn/lwtnn/README.md

 To Do List
 ----------

- - The copy and assignment constructors for `LWTagger` and `Stack` are currently deleted, because the defaults would cause all kinds of problems and I'm too lazy to write custom versions.
-It's not clear that we'll need them anyway, but if someone ends up wanting something like a `std::map<XXX, LWTagger>` I could add them.
+ - The copy and assignment constructors for `LightweightNeuralNetwork` and `Stack` are currently deleted, because the defaults would cause all kinds of problems and I'm too lazy to write custom versions.
+It's not clear that we'll need them anyway, but if someone ends up wanting something like a `std::map<XXX, LightweightNeuralNetwork>` I could add them.

 [ap]: https://github.com/lukedeo/AGILEPack